 - Breathing.
 You’ll be encouraged to focus on breathing in and out slowly and deeply through the nose.
-Prenatal yoga breathing techniques might help you reduce or manage shortness of breath during pregnancy and work through contractions during labour.
+Prenatal yoga breathing techniques might help you reduce or manage shortness of breath during pregnancy.
+It also helps to work through contractions during labour.

 - Gentle stretching.
 You’ll be encouraged to gently move different areas of your body, such as your neck and arms, through their full range of motion.

 - Postures.
-While standing, sitting or lying on the ground, you’ll gently move your body into different positions aimed at developing your strength, flexibility and balance.
-Props — such as blankets, cushions and belts — might be used to provide support and comfort.
+While standing, sitting or lying on the ground you will gently move your body into different positions.
+The aim is to develop your strength, flexibility and balance.
+Props, such as blankets, cushions and belts, might be used to provide support and comfort.

 - Cool down and relaxation.
 At the end of each prenatal yoga class, you’ll relax your muscles and restore your resting heart rate and breathing rhythm.
-You might be encouraged to listen to your own breathing, pay close attention to sensations, thoughts and emotions, or repeat a mantra or word to bring about a state of self-awareness and inner calm.
+You might be encouraged to listen to your own breathing, pay close attention to sensations, thoughts and emotions.
+Or perhaps to repeat a mantra or word to bring about a state of self-awareness and inner calm.

 Are there styles of yoga that aren’t recommended for pregnant women?

-Be careful to avoid hot yoga, which involves doing vigorous poses in a room heated to higher temperatures.
+Be careful to avoid hot yoga.
+This involves vigorous poses in a room heated to higher temperatures.
 For example, during the Bikram form of hot yoga, the room is heated to approximately 105 F (40 C) and has a humidity of 40 percent.
 Hot yoga can raise your body temperature too much, causing a condition known as hyperthermia.